gouransh1508/easyslr-assignment/README.md

 ---

-## 🧩 Deployment

 ## 🚀 Deployment Notes

-Deployment was initially attempted using ** SST**, but it encountered issues during the T3 initialization process.
+Deployment was initially attempted using **SST**, but it encountered many OS issues during the T3 initialization, probably some issue with my system.

 ![T3 Initialization Error](./public/ss/SST%20Issue.png)